DiaLeor/linear-regression/README.txt

 --- Directory: intro_to_regression ---

 -- intro-1.R
-- staging baseball as a motivating example to introduce linear regression
+- Section 1.1 - Introduction to Regression: Baseball as a Motivating Example

     - Motivating Example: Moneyball - a brief history of statistics in baseball